grabbou/ai-agent-framework/README.md

 ## Made with ❤️ at Callstack

-Cali is an open source project and will always remain free to use.
+Dead Simple AI Agent is an open source project and will always remain free to use.
 If you think it's cool, please star it 🌟.
 [Callstack](https://callstack.com) is a group of React and React Native geeks, contact us at [hello@callstack.com](mailto:hello@callstack.com) if you need any help with these or just want to say hi!

 Like the project? ⚛️ [Join the team](https://callstack.com/careers/?utm_campaign=Senior_RN&utm_source=github&utm_medium=readme) who does amazing stuff for clients and drives React Native Open Source! 🔥